apache/superset/CONTRIBUTING.md

 #### Merging

 - At least one approval is required for merging a PR.
+- PR is usually left open for at least 24 hours before merging.
 - After the PR is merged, [close the corresponding issue(s)](https://help.github.com/articles/closing-issues-using-keywords/).

 #### Post-merge Responsibility

 - Project maintainers may contact the PR author if new issues are introduced by the PR.
 - Project maintainers may revert your changes if a critical issue is found, such as breaking master branch CI.

+## Managing Issues and PRs

+Committers read issues/PRs and add labels to them.
+First, add category label.

+- **Category labels (a.k.a. hash labels):** These labels defines issue/PR type, such as `#bug`, `#feature`, `#refine`, `#doc`, `#SIP`, `#question`.
+Each issue/PR must have one hash label.

+Then add other types of labels as appropriate.

+- **Descriptive labels (a.k.a. dot labels):** These labels describe the details of the issue/PR, such as `.ui`, `.js`, `.install`, `.backend`, etc. Each issue/PR can have zero or more dot labels.
+- **Need labels:** These labels have pattern `need:xxx`, which describe the work required to progress, such as `need:rebase`, `need:update`, `need:screenshot`.
+- **Risk labels:** These labels have pattern `risk:xxx`, which describe the potential risk on adopting the work, such as `risk:db-migration`.
+The intention was to better understand the impact and create awareness for PRs that need more rigorous testing.
+- **Status labels:** These labels describe the status (`abandoned`, `wontfix`, `cant-reproduce`).
+Issue/PRs that are rejected or closed without completion should have one or more status labels.
+- **Version labels:** These have the pattern `vx.x` such as `v0.28`.
+Version labels on issues describe the version the bug was reported on.
+Version labels on PR describe the version that the PR will be released with.

+Also update title to reflect the issue/PR content.

+If a PR title has `[READY]` in front, which means it is ready for review, add label `reviewable`.

+If an issue/PR has been inactive for >=30 days, it will be closed.
+If it does not have any status label, add `inactive`.

 ## Setup Local Environment for Development